 The sow sent her cub up a tree and then started brawling with the much bigger boar.
 You're going to want to see how all of this went down for yourself.
 Make sure you keep watching after the shot, too.

 Was that incredible or what!?
 And to think that happened while Clay was having a crazy hunt for himself only a few miles away.

 That sow must have been really ticked off if she wanted to keep fighting that long after the boar was dead.
 She didn't leave even after she realized a hunter was there.
 Only some of Ryan's bear spray would scare her off.

 As the saying goes, the size of the fight in the dog (or bear) is more important than the size of the dog in the fight.
 That sow clearly had plenty of fight in her.

 Black bears are different from grizzly bears or brown bears, but bear-on-bear attacks seem frequent enough when mother bears have young cubs.
 American black bear attacks on people don't happen often, with 61 recorded in the United States since 1900.

-Black bears in North America are awful smart, and those that live around humans are learning to take advantage.
-That’s not necessarily a good thing.
+Black bears in North America are awfully smart, and those that live around humans are learning to take advantage.
+That's not necessarily a good thing.